 For many of us, sleeping in sounds like a better option than getting up a few minutes earlier to have a proper breakfast.

 “I'm, unfortunately, still on a dining plan, so it's hard to get to breakfast when it closes at 11am and I have class at 10 am.
-I just can't wake up early enough to get there,” says Sonali Patel, a junior at Boston University.
+I just can't wake up early enough to get there,” says Sonali Patel, a senior at Boston University.
 “More often than not I wake up late and then rush to class without any sustenance.”

 Now Sonali is making an effort to eat breakfast, starting with changing her schedule.
 “This year I scheduled a gym class from 9 to 10 am, so I have no excuse for not being awake for breakfast.
 Now I just head over to the D-hall [dining hall] after my weight training and have a bowl of oatmeal or some eggs or some whole wheat pancakes and it is AMAZING.
 Breakfast is the best meal ever; why is it so easy to skip it?”